.

 Take a load off at The Orange

-Just nine minutes walk from the Chelsea Flower Show HQ, our beloved Belgravia pub, The Orange, is a great place to relax and unwind after a day spent wandering around designer gardens and flower stands.
-Recently revamped and reopened, it’s got plenty of outdoor seating for those early spring days, from street-side tables to a rooftop bar.
-Order a bottle of our in-house rosé and some charcuterie or a stone-baked pizza to share, and soak up the rays.
-If the weather isn’t cooperating (let’s face it, this is England) then don’t despair – our dining room and bar areas are made for hunkering down in, with modern takes on pub grub with a Mediterranean twist.
-Really treat yourself by booking in to stay at one of the newly zhuzhed-up bedrooms, which celebrate the best of British craftsmanship with colourful interiors and lush furnishings.
-A boutique hotel and gastropub, it’s truly the best place to stay during Chelsea Flower Show.
+Just nine minutes walk from the Chelsea Flower Show HQ, our beloved pub, The Orange, is a great place to relax and unwind after a day spent wandering around designer gardens and flower stands.
+Order a bottle of our in-house rosé and some charcuterie before soaking up rays on our terrace.
+If the weather isn’t cooperating (let’s face it, this is England) then don’t despair – our dining room and bar areas are made for hunkering down in.

 Image